nathanbirrell/natee.biz/resume.md

   <span class="tx-overline">Front-end Developer • Jan 2014 - Nov 2016</span>
 </h3>

-- Agile SCRUM delivery for clients such as Telstra, ANZ, Herbert Smith Freehills, RACQ, VCCC and QSuper
+- Agile SCRUM delivery for clients such as Telstra, ANZ, Herbert Smith Freehills, RACQ, VCCC and QSuper.
+Building websites with ES5/6, Sass CSS, Webpack and CMS integrations
 - Regularly presented ideas back to the wider Frontend Practice, participation at MelbJS, LASTConf, MelbCSS
 <!-- - Owned estimation and delivery of user stories in an Agile SCRUM environment
 - Improved quality on projects through architectural decision discussion and sharing ideas for writing readable and maintainable Javascript